ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - electron is a cross-platform framework for desktop development
     - write regular web HTML5/CSS/javascript and chromium browser to render frontend and node.js for backend
     - can use javascript frameworks like react or vue
-- react is a SPA framework for web browsers
+- react is a SPA framework for web browsers, built by facebook
 - react native lets you use your react code to build native mobile apps
     - uses C++ engine to compile react abstractions like `View` to native components for iOS or android
     - code runs in javascript engine(e.g. JavaScriptCore or Hermes) and talks to native code via messages over a bridge